DavidRusycki/vue-bootcamp/getting started/README.md

 ## 6. Methods

 Explained the vue methods object, he we permit encapsule the complex functions or rules of application, removing this rules from the template of application.

+## 7. Directives

+Explained the vue directives ilike "v-cloak" to hide the unloaded elements in slow internet connections.